somnek/sledge/README.md

 ## Usage

-- It is always good to wrap the connection string in quotes to avoid shell expansion.
 - Example below shows how to connect to a local Redis server:

 ```sh
 sledge "redis://localhost:6379"
 ```
+- It is always a good idea to wrap the connection string in quotes to avoid shell expansion.

 ## Installation